RashmiJK/C_Examples/README.md

-# C_Examples
+# H1 Sorting algorithms in C

-Sorting algorithms in C
+# H2 Big(O) notation

-# Big(O) notation is the time complexity behaviour of an algorithm as the input data set grows.
+   Big(O) is the time complexity behaviour of an algorithm as the input data set grows.
    O in this means order of operations.
    There is also a concept of space complexity or memory usage, like whether an algorithm can be sorted in place, or with constant memory or will it use extra memory to store intermediate results.